- Cuddling can heal almost all heartaches.

 Taking a break and getting much-needed rest is always at the bottom of our priority list.
 Our bodies perform their most essential functions when we are asleep, including repairing our bodies.
 Making time to laze around, catch up on sleep, and just plain do nothing is important for our physical, emotional, and spiritual health.

 They lick themselves clean, if they use the litter, they dig and hide their business, they lick the food tray clean and in general, always smell great.
-As a result, they are rarely sick (especially if they are a house cat).
+As a result, they are rarely sick (especially if they are house cats).

 While all of us know the importance of cleanliness, for me, this translates to always being ready, comfortable, and presentable.
 Ready to play, sleep, and even cuddle.